 Timothy McKenna (investors), 312/580-4637 or 314-746-1254

-Smurfit-Stone Container Corporation is the premier manufacturer of paper- and paperboard-based packaging.
-Smurfit-Stone holds industry-leading positions in the production of containerboard (including white-top and recycled medium), corrugated containers, industrial bags, and clay-coated recycled boxboard; and is the world's largest paper recycler.
-In addition, Smurfit-Stone is a leading producer of folding cartons, solid bleached sulfate, paper tubes and cores, and labels.
-The company operates more than 300 facilities worldwide and employs approximately 40,000 people.
+Smurfit-Stone Container Corporation was formed on November 18, 1998 as a result of the merger of Jefferson Smurfit Corporation and Stone Container Corporation.
+The company is the industrys leading manufacturer of paper and paperboard-based packaging, including containerboard, corrugated containers, industrial bags, and claycoated recycled boxboard; and is the worlds largest paper recycler.
+In addition, Smurfit-Stone is a leading producer of solid bleached sulfate, folding cartons, paper tubes and cores, and labels.
+The company operates about 300 facilities worldwide and employs approximately 35,000.